DavideCortivo/UniversityProjects/README.md

 # UniversityProjects

-In this repository there are some projects I did during my university courses in quantitative finance
+In this repository, I collect projects from my Master's degree in Quantitative Finance at the University of Verona.

+## Courses Index
+* [Financial Mathematics](./FinancialMathematics) — Java Options Pricer (Tree models with dividends & Barrier options)